kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

 If set to None, the process is automatically assigned a numerical identifier, resulting in a ProcessId formatted like `123456789:my-package:john.os`.

 - `wasm_path: String`: Indicates the location of the compiled WebAssembly (Wasm) bytecode for the process.
-This path should be relative to the `/pkg` directory in your project.

 - `on_exit: OnExit`: Determines the behavior of the process upon termination, whether due to completion, a crash, or a panic.
 OnExit is an enum with three potential values: